-Spring 2013 was a busy time for Joe.
-In April, he appeared opposite Andrea McArdle (Broadway’s original “Annie” and youngest Tony nominee ever) in a regional theatre production of the Broadway musical Mame.
-During the run of Mame, he was cast by noted writer-director Abel Ferrara and joined Golden Globe winner Gerard Depardieu and Emmy nominee and Golden Globe winner Jacqueline Bisset in Welcome to New York, a film based on the Dominique Strauss-Kahn 2011 sex scandal.
-Joe plays the attorney who succeeded in obtaining a dismissal of the criminal charges against him.
+In April 2013, while appearing opposite Andrea McArdle (Broadway’s original “Annie” and youngest Tony nominee ever) in a regional theatre production of the Broadway musical Mame, he was cast by noted writer-director Abel Ferrara and joined Golden Globe winners Gerard Depardieu and Jacqueline Bisset in Welcome to New York, a film based on the Dominique Strauss-Kahn 2011 sex scandal.
+Joe played the attorney who succeeded in obtaining a dismissal of the criminal charges against him.
 The film premiered at Cannes in March, 2014 and ran worldwide.
 WTNY had its United States premiere simultaneously in theaters and VOD in March 2015, to critical acclaim.

 He then graduated from Villanova Law School, served as an Assistant District Attorney, Special Prosecutor and wrote the bestselling legal treatise, Prosecutorial Misconduct.
 At the same time, he managed to appear in his first professional productions as Arthur in Camelot, Curley in Oklahoma! and Harold Hill in The Music Man.